37+ Google SERP Features: A Complete Guide

 How to get

-To enable such an element, add Carousel structured data together with the needed content type (Product, Movie, Recipe, etc.)
+To enable this element, add Carousel structured data to the content type (Product, Movie, Recipe, etc.) and ensure your products are listed in Google Merchant Center.

 Overview